Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of private health insurance

-- **Faster doctor appointment**
+- **Faster doctor appointments**
-    You can get a doctor appointment faster.
+    You can get an appointment in days instead of weeks.
 Try it yourself: go on [Doctolib](https://www.doctolib.de/), and look for the earliest doctor appointment.
 Try again with private health insurance.
+It's really hard to find a psychiatrist, a gynaecologist or a paediatrician with public health insurance.
+It's much easier with private health insurance.
 - **You choose your coverage**
-    Your insurance can cover dental care, travel insurance, special treatments etc. You can choose the minimum coverage to pay less.
+    Your insurance can cover dental care, travel insurance, special treatments etc. You can pay more for the best coverage.
+You can also choose lower coverage and a high deductible to pay less.[^17]
-- **You can pay less with a deductible**
-    For example, if you have a 3,000€ per year deductible (*[[Selbstbeteiligung]]*), you pay the first 3,000€ in medical fees yourself, after that, your insurance pays for everything.[^17] If you have a high deductible, your monthly payments are lower.
-If you never go to the doctor, you can save a lot of money.
-- **You pay less if you don't use it**
+- **You pay less when you don't use it**
-    Many private health insurers have a no-claims bonus: if you don't use your health insurance, your insurance gets cheaper.
+    Many private health insurers have a no-claims bonus.
+If you don't use your health insurance, you get money back every year.
 If you never get sick, you can save a lot of money.

 ### Disadvantages of private health insurance